 Due to the COVID-19 pandemic, the United States has experienced volatile economic conditions and disruption of general business activities.
+Two federal disasters were declared in the parish due to hurricanes during 2020.
+A winter storm disaster was declared in March of 2021.
 At the present time, the Judicial Expense Fund has experienced negative impacts on operations and a reduction in revenues.

-As a result of the declining revenue due to the COVID-19 pandemic, the Judicial Expense Fund requested financial support from the Winn Parish Police Jury.
-This financial support was denied and a suit was filed by the Judicial Expense Fund against the Winn Parish Police Jury.
-This matter is unsettled as of the date of this report.
+As a result of this declining revenue, the Judicial Expense Fund requested financial support from the Winn Parish Police Jury.
+This financial support was denied, and a suit was filed by the Judicial Expense Fund against the Winn Parish Police Jury.
+As a result, the Police Jury is now sending the Judicial Expense Fund approximately \$10,000 per month to cover expenditures.